SirWellington/alchemy-http/README.md

 # Release Notes

+## 3.0
++ Client re-written in Kotlin
++ Dropped usage of Apache HTTP Client, in favor of plain-java's URLConnection API
++ Full compatibility for Android

 ## 2.0
 + Significantly reduces footprint, making this library suitable for the Android platform.
 + Bugfixes and Improvements